Arthur Paul Pedrick: Personal life

-Inventions
+Selected inventions

 Chromatically selective cat flap

-Many of Pedrick's inventions related to his cat, Ginger.
-His crowning achievement in this respect was a patent titled "Photon Push-Pull Radiation Detector For Use in Chromatically Selective Cat Flap Control And 1000 Megaton Earth-Orbital Peace-Keeping Bomb".
+A patent titled "Photon Push-Pull Radiation Detector For Use in Chromatically Selective Cat Flap Control And 1000 Megaton Earth-Orbital Peace-Keeping Bomb".

 The idea was to detect the difference in fur colour between a ginger cat and a black cat.
 He came up with this idea because a black cat named "Blackie" from next door kept trying to steal his own cat's food.
-However, with Pedrick's new catflap design, if Blackie attempted to use the cat-flap he would not be allowed in.
-Ginger was impressed with the idea, and further suggested that the concept could be applied as a nuclear deterrent.
-Ginger's concern over the Cold War and the nuclear arsenals threatening the world was a regular motivator for Pedrick's inventions.
+With Pedrick's new catflap design, if Blackie attempted to use the cat-flap he would not be allowed in.

 Extinguishing fires in high rise block buildings

-Pedrick was also concerned with the safety of his fellow man, as described in an "Apparatus for extinguishing fires in high rise block buildings of uniform transverse cross-section or plan".
+An "Apparatus for extinguishing fires in high rise block buildings of uniform transverse cross-section or plan".

 Here, Pedrick suggests that fire curtains could be secured at the roof level of a high-rise building.
 When released, they would envelope substantially the entire building.
 The curtains could be provided with apertures which when the curtain is released are located opposite rooms in the building, these rooms being designated as ones in which the occupants should congregate in the event of fire.
 The concern however was that such large curtains would have prevented escape from the building as well as increase the risk of suffocation.

 Transfer of fresh water

-Pedrick's concern for his fellow man is again shown in a patent titled "Arrangements for the transfer of fresh water from one location on the earth's surface to another at a different latitude, for the purpose of irrigation, with pumping energy derived from the effect of the earth's rotation about the polar axis".
+A patent titled "Arrangements for the transfer of fresh water from one location on the earth's surface to another at a different latitude, for the purpose of irrigation, with pumping energy derived from the effect of the earth's rotation about the polar axis".

 In this patent, Pedrick describes in extremely long detail, with pages of mathematical equations, how snow and ice could be passed along pipelines from the Antarctic to irrigate the dry Australian outback, creating a "granary of the East" that could feed the burgeoning population of the world.
 Since the flow of water from one region to the other through such pipelines would not be practicable, according to Pedrick, the suggestion is to instead compress the snow into hard balls that could be fired along these pipelines as projectiles.

-Notable quotations

-Pedrick would often discuss, within his patents, the problems in the world that led him to his inventions and would also recount conversations between himself and his ginger cat.
-Some of these tangents in his patents show Pedrick to be a thoughtful, if slightly eccentric man, who was deeply concerned with the well-being of others and for the future of mankind, as well as being dismissive of modern capitalism.